55thSwiss/Random/wordcloud example/readme.md

-Basic wordcloud package example with mask.
+Basic wordcloud package example with mask using Python.